 I recently discovered a podcast called #GoodMuslimBadMuslim that was started towards the end of 2015 by Taz Ahmed and Zahra Noorbakhsh.
 Honestly, I've listened to only the first episode, but it sent me on a spiral of overthinking which sent me back to my blog.
-On a slight tangent, I was reading reviews for this … Continue reading How to Represent Muslims in the Media
+On a slight tangent, I was reading reviews for this … Continue reading How do we React to Representations of Muslims in the Media?

 The Big Sick is a universally lauded film, which got a standing ovation at Sundance and has a 97% on Rotten Tomatoes (as of writing this at least).
 But haters gonna hate, right?
 My Facebook actually had a bunch of articles that were less than pleased with the movie.
 The truth is, I completely related to … Continue reading The Big Sick Backlash

 Review: The Hundredth Queen by Emily R. King This was a free book from May's Kindle's First Reads picks.
 I'll be honest, I picked this one because I thought it would be fraught with cultural appropriation and I thought I'd make a good time of it calling it out for that.
 Well, okay, also because I … Continue reading The Hundredth Queen: Cultural Appropriation?

 I posted this on Tumblr about two weeks ago I think, and the ideas are in line with my previous post about a post-racial fantasy world.
 I'll be gradually transferring my other posts from my Tumblr as well.

 You know how they say that generally Fantasy stories are set in the past and Sci-Fi stories in the future?
 I’ve been wondering though, if we want to create a Fantasy world set vaguely in the past, then how should we represent the past?
 Because the past isn’t sunshine and rainbows.
 Do we sanitize the … Continue reading How Do You Make a Post-Racial Fantasy World?